-The Serial Interface Module Interrupt, also known as the SIM interrupt, is controlled by the SPI or I2C data transfer.
-A SIM Interrupt request will take place when the SIM Interrupt request flag, SIMF, is set, which occurs when a byte of data has been received or transmitted by the SIM interface, an I2C slave address match or I2C bus time-out occurrence.
+The Serial Interface Module Interrupt, also known as the SIM interrupt, is controlled by the SPI or IC data transfer.
+A SIM Interrupt request will take place when the SIM Interrupt request flag, SIMF, is set, which occurs when a byte of data has been received or transmitted by the SIM interface, an IC slave address match or IC bus time-out occurrence.
 To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI and the Serial Interface Interrupt enable bit, SIME, must first be set.
 When the interrupt is enabled, the stack is not full and any of the above described situations occurs, a subroutine call to the respective SIM Interrupt vector, will take place.
-When the Serial Interface Interrupt is serviced, the EMI bit will be automatically cleared to disable other interrupts.
-The SIMF flag will also be automatically cleared.
+When the Serial Interface Interrupt is serviced, the SIMF flag will also be automatically cleared.
+The EMI bit will also be automatically cleared to disable other interrupts.